triangledirt/books/Cops vs. Aliens!.md

 I am frightfully obsessed with Aliens—*frightfully.* About their weird looks, long heads and pointy fingers.
 About their history-inverting power, the power to invert our STEM-learning individuals—to stand them on their heads—with the first *look* of those foreigners.

 And I’m obsessed with their religion-changing capabilities.
-The ability of our Christian nation to be overturned nightly by Alien marauders raping our woman—raping our men!—performing invasive experiments on us for what can only be seen as an *evil* purpose.
+The ability of our Christian nation to be overturned nightly by Alien marauders raping our women—raping our men!—performing invasive experiments on us for what can only be seen as an *evil* purpose.

 I believe in aliens—this is certain.
 Forty years ago they were just hieroglyphics on the side of a pyramid in Egypt, pored over by my ten-year-old fingers at my grandparents’ house in El Paso.
 It was a book of strange phenomenon, a group of books.
 There was a book on snakes—or strange creatures.
 A book on apes.
 A book on the pyramids.
 And not exactly a book on Aliens, but the Time/Life logo that was drawn on their covers had a slant to it that looked Alien-like.
 The whole thing was propaganda for kids who wanted to believe in Aliens.